Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-This means that, when the robot is driving, every obstacle is either sufficiently far away or it came from outside the observable region while the robot stayed inside.
-For determining whether or not the robot stayed inside the observable region, we compare the angular progress \(\beta\) along the curve with the angular width \(\gamma\) of the observable region, see \rref{fig:thales} for details.
-The angular progress $\beta$ is reset to zero each time the robot chooses a new curve in \eqref{eq:dw6:a} and evolves according to $\beta'=\omega_r$ when the robot moves \eqref{eq:dw6:dyn1}.
+The angular progress $\beta$ is reset to zero when the robot chooses a new curve in \eqref{eq:dw6:model} and evolves according to $\beta'=\omegar$ when the robot moves \eqref{eq:dw6:dyn1}.
 Thus, $\beta$ always holds the value of the angle on the current curve between the current position of the robot and its position when it chose the curve.
-Note that passive safety is a special case of passive orientation safety for $\gamma = \infty$.\footnote{Passive orientation safety restricts admissible curves to those where the robot can stop before $\abs{\beta}>\gamma$ and the model does not take advantage of the fact that $360^\circ$ subsumes unrestricted visibility.}
+Passive safety is a special case of passive orientation safety for $\gamma = \infty$.
+The model does not take advantage of the fact that $360^\circ$ already subsumes unrestricted visibility.
+Passive orientation safety restricts admissible curves to those where the robot can stop before $\abs{\beta}>\gamma$.

-The new robot controller now only takes obstacles in its observable region into account when computing the safety of a new curve in $\safe$ \eqref{eq:dw6:asa}.
-It chooses curves such that it can stop before leaving the observable region, \ie it ensures a clear distance ahead (\(\textit{cda}\)): such a curve is characterized by the braking distance of the robot being less than $\gamma \cdot \abs{r}$, which is the length of the arc between the starting position when choosing the curve and the position where the robot would leave the observable region, cf. \rref{fig:thales}.
-When the robot successfully chooses a new curve \eqref{eq:dw6:a}, the status of the obstacle (\ie whether or not it is visible) is stored in $\Visible$ so that the visibility state is available when checking the safety property.
+The new robot controller now only takes obstacles in its observable region into account (modeled by variable $\Visible$ to distinguish between obstacles that the sensors can see and those that are invisible) when computing the safety of a new curve in $\safe_\text{pos}$ \eqref{eq:dw6:asa}.
+In an implementation of the model, $\Visible$ is naturally represented since sensors only deliver distances to visible obstacles anyway.
+It chooses curves such that it can stop before leaving the observable region, \ie, it ensures a clear distance ahead (\(\textit{cda}\)): such a curve is characterized by the braking distance of the robot being less than $\gamma \abs{\rcurve}$, which is the length of the arc between the starting position when choosing the curve and the position where the robot would leave the observable region, cf. \rref{fig:thales}.
+In the robot's drive action \eqref{eq:dw6:model} for selecting a new curve, the angular progress $\beta$ along the curve is reset and the status of the obstacle (\ie whether or not it is visible) is stored in variable $\Visible$ so that the visibility state is available when checking the safety property.

 \paragraph{Verification}